adamleon/adamleon.github.io/index.md

 I'm an associate professor in Robotics and Mechatronics at the Department of ICT and Natural Science at the Norwegian University of Science and Technology.

 # Projects
+- Preventing Clubfoot Relapse using a Smart Orthosis
 # Teaching

 ### Supervision
 2023
+- Developing a 3D-scanning Fixture to Simplify Orthosis Manufacturing - Hüser, J.
 - [Robotic Assembly Line for Junction Boxes - Karlsen, B.; Lersveen, F.](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3076961)
 - [Robotised Grinding in Confined Space - Trandem, H.; Ytrøy, V. H.](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3076960)
 - [Line Follower Robot - Boge, S.; Bostad, K. C.; Lund, R. H.](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3076964)